kraglesh/Moologic/Preplace/Concept.md

 #### What is preplace?
 Don't need a bullshit explination: "pre" is a prefix meaning before => beforeplace; placing before an object is broken.
 Simple.

-This might look contradictory but its not, understanding [delta time](https://en.wikipedia.org/wiki/Delta_timing) and how [servers work](https://en.wikipedia.org/wiki/Game_server) is a pretty good starting place to look.
-But to sum it all up: Sync up the Client tick with the Server tick (1000/9) in a seperate time loop (newTick) to remove client latency.
+This might look contradictory but its not, understanding [delta time](https://en.wikipedia.org/wiki/Delta_timing) and how [servers work](https://en.wikipedia.org/wiki/Game_server) is a pretty good starting foundation to build.
+To sum it all up: Sync up the client (CL) with the the server (SR) seperate from newTick.

 #### Preplace vs Replace
 Whats the difference?